-Many dub New Orleans as one of the spookiest cities in America, and it’s not hard to see why.
-With it’s gothic-looking European architecture, above-ground cemeteries, and numerous well-known ghost stories, it’s no wonder that quite a few horror-based media tend to use New Orleans as a setting for their stories.
-In time for Halloween this year, I’m compiling a list of horror media that were set prominently in New Orleans.
+Many dub New Orleans as one of the spookiest cities in America, and it's not hard to see why.
+With it's gothic-looking European architecture, above-ground cemeteries, and numerous well-known ghost stories, it's no wonder that quite a few horror-based media tend to use New Orleans as a setting for their stories.
+Since I'm always in a spooky mood, I'm compiling a list of horror media that were set prominently in New Orleans.
 Unfortunately, those stories set in Louisiana, but outside of New Orleans, will not appear in this list (like The Skeleton Key, The Haunted Mansion, and Son of Dracula).

 Courtesy of FX Networks

 The third season of the popular horror anthology series American Horror Story: Coven follows a coven of witches (played by actresses Sarah Paulson, Taissa Farmiga, Frances Conroy, Jessica Lange, and others) in New Orleans as they try to survive throughout the decades.
 Coven is also notable for bringing in a number of historical figures who are all well-known in the city's spiritual/dark history, such as Marie Laveau (played by Angela Bassett), Delphine LaLaurie (played by Kathy Bates), and the Axeman of New Orleans (played by Danny Huston).
 The series was popular enough to receive two Primetime Emmy Awards and a Golden Globe nomination.